SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 ![basic service](assets/basic-service.png)

-This shouldn't be too surprising, as `API_BUSINESS_PARTNER` is defined as an external service, one that this service will consume, rather than make available.
+This shouldn't be too surprising, as `API_BUSINESS_PARTNER` is defined as an external service, one that this service will primarily consume, rather than make available.
 The only clue that this external service is even acknowledged is in the list of files that are loaded, at the start of the log output, which now includes `srv/external/API_BUSINESS_PARTNER.csn`:

 ```text
 [cds] - loaded model from 5 file(s):